maboglia/Corso-Javascript/appunti/js_web.md

 checked

 ---
-JavaScript
-48

-### HTML form elements and handlers

----
-JavaScript
-49

-### HTML form elements and handlers
+## HTML form elements and handlers

----
-JavaScript
-50

 ### Selecting forms and form elements
 * Standard methods like getElementById() and